-- Aspirin should be used with extreme caution in the presence of peptic ulcers and coagulation.
+- Aspirin should be used with extreme caution in the presence of peptic ulcers and coagulation abnormalities.

 - Safety of use of Orphengesic Forte in pregnancy, during lactation, or in the child-bearing age has not been established; the potential benefits should be weighed against the possible hazard to mother and child.